verbb/postie/docs/feature-tour/providers.md

 ## Markup
 You can set up a markup for every provider, which is useful to cover packing costs or other incidental costs.
 You can select this value to be either a **Percentage** or **Value**.

-- **Percentage** — Add a markup based of the total order price.
+- **Percentage** — Add a markup based on the total order price.
 Add a markup rate between 1 and 100 to calculate a percentage.
-- **Value** — Add just a pure value at top of the total order price.
-For example, "5" for $5 dollars.
+- **Value** — Add just a pure value on top of the total order price.
+For example, "5" for $5.